 This program recognizes the domain of education as a powerful catalyst for social and cultural transformation and aims to enable individuals from diverse backgrounds to become agents of positive change in the world.
 By combining interdisciplinary concentrations, experiential learning activities, the integration of transformative learning with informational learning, and a focus on the professional paths of coaching, facilitation, and leadership, the program nurtures students' leadership capabilities to inspire cultural and societal evolution.
 The promotion of self-reflection and self-awareness, along with a concerted emphasis on personal growth and societal impact, ensures that students are well-prepared for careers in coaching, facilitation, and leadership roles.
 By embracing the powers of transformative learning, the Education Program aims to nurture compassionate, critically thinking individuals who feel inspired to create a world aligned with values of justice, sustainability, and harmony.
 This program seeks to help realize the essential imperative of the domain of education to prepare us for the world to come, and to empower you to start your journey to become a professional in coaching, facilitation, or leadership roles, shaping the future with wisdom and integrity.Education Program Overview Video

-Explore the course names, numbers, and descriptions for Meridian's Education program curriculum.
+Explore the course names, numbers, and descriptions for Meridian's Education and Leadership program curriculum.
 Have questions about curriculum?
 Consider attending an Online Information Session to connect with program faculty and discuss Meridian's integrated yet flexible academic structure.